Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transferred over the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by the speed of its memory.
-In the case of DDR type RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be transported across the external memory interface in a second.
+The number is calculated by multiplying the card's interface width by its memory clock speed.
+If it uses DDR type memory, it must be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to the local memory in one second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of ROPs by the the core clock speed.
 ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices